Ongoing Processes: *Current* Project, Aging, and Archiving Best Practices

 Why?

-Note: like all Asana moves, meta-data (like tags, stage, and priority) for the moved tasks moves with it.
-So we before moving we add a ‘version’ tag to the tasks.
+Note: like all Asana moves, meta-data (like tags, stage, and priority) for the moved Tasks, moves with it.
+So before moving a set of Tasks we add a ‘version’ tag to them.

 2 Likes